openstack/nova/api-guide/source/server_concepts.rst

    necessity.
 This status appears for only the following hypervisors:
    XenServer/XCP, KVM, and ESXi.
 Administrative users may suspend a server if it is infrequently used or to perform system maintenance.
-   When you suspend a server, its VM state is stored on disk, all memory is written to disk, and the virtual machine is stopped.
+   When you suspend a server, its state is stored on disk, all memory is written to disk, and the server is stopped.
    Suspending a server is similar to placing a device in hibernation;
    memory and vCPUs become available to create other servers.